IntuneAdministrator/IntuneAdministrator/README.md

     - Simplifying Microsoft 365 deployments because complexity is overrated ☁️✨
     - Writing scripts that automate headaches away, one line at a time 🧾⚡

-    Fun Fact: I've probably fixed more printers than I've had cups of coffee.
-And I drink a *lot* of coffee. ☕😄
+    Fun Fact: I've probably fixed more printers than I've had cups of coffee. ☕😄

     Motto: "If it works smoothly, nobody notices.
 If it breaks, I fix it faster than you can reboot."